dortamur/satisfactory-uevr-enhancements/README.md

 If you'd like to help out with development, the mod source is available on [github](https://github.com/dortamur/satisfactory-uevr-enhancements).
 If you'd like to help with testing updates before they are released, join the [#sf-join](https://discord.com/channels/747967102895390741/1247534737585864745) channel on the  [Flat2VR Community](https://flat2vr.com/).

-You can contact me on Discord on the [Satisfactory Modding server](https://discord.gg/xkVJ73E) or [Flat2VR Community](https://flat2vr.com/).
+You can contact me on Discord on the [Satisfactory Modding server](https://discord.gg/xkVJ73E) or [Flat2VR Community](https://flat2vr.com/), or catch me [live on twitch](https://www.twitch.tv/dortamur)!

 ## Credits

 - Almine for sharing UE5 and Satisfactory mod techniques and code, and working on his own [Satisfactory VR prototype](https://github.com/Almine2/SatisfactoryVRPlugins)